 8. Wine tours – Mallorca offers a good range of wine tours so pick the one you like!

-9. Photographer’s heaven – If you like to take photos of nature, sights or anything really, you will enjoy your time in Mallorca.
-Visiting Mallorca in low season is a treat.
+9. Photographer’s heaven – If you like to take photos of nature, sights, or anything really, you will enjoy your time in Mallorca.
+Visiting Mallorca in the low season is a treat.
 You can explore the best places for photography in Majorca without having to wait until all tour buses are gone.
 Walk the quaint villages and take photos whenever you feel like it.

 10. Getting married?
 What about having your post-wedding photos taken in Mallorca?
 There are so many beautiful villages that offer endless photo possibilities.

 When is the best time to visit Mallorca in the low season?